India women's cricket team in New Zealand in 2018–19

 The India women's cricket team toured New Zealand to play the New Zealand women's cricket team in January and February 2019.
 The tour consisted of three Women's One Day Internationals (WODIs), which formed part of the 2017–20 ICC Women's Championship, and three Women's Twenty20 International (WT20I) matches.
 The WT20I matches took place on the same day as the corresponding men's fixtures at the same venues.

 In the third WODI of the series, India's captain Mithali Raj became the first woman to play in 200 ODI matches.
 India Women won the WODI series 2–1.
 New Zealand Women won the WT20I series 3–0.

 Squads

 Bernadine Bezuidenhout was ruled out of New Zealand's WT20I squad due to an injury and was replaced by Anna Peterson.

+Taniya Bhatia was accidentally shot by bullet into her anus and was ruled out of the series.